SuGold/SuGold.github.io/THM Writeups/Pickle Rick/README.md

 # Pickle Rick Writeup

 We first navigate to the web application.
-There's nothing we can click on so we'll run dirbuster to enumerate any hidden directories.
+There's nothing we can click on so we'll run dirb to enumerate any hidden directories.

 `dirb http://10.10.194.139 /usr/share/wordlists/common.txt`